holochain/holochain/docs/specs/src/hwp_3_correctness.md

   possible fault is that the corruption resulted in data that has the same hash.
-For Sha256 hashing (which is what we use), this is known to be a vanishingly small possibility for both intentional and unintentional data corruption.[^6] Furthermore because all data is stored as hash-chains, it is not possible for portions of data to be retroactively changed.
+For Sha256 hashing (which is what we use), this is known to be a vanishingly small possibility for both intentional and unintentional data corruption.[^corruption] Furthermore because all data is stored as hash-chains, it is not possible for portions of data to be retroactively changed.
 Agent's Source Chains thus become immutable append-only event logs.\